 The following course discuss ethics and issues of faith and science.
 Topics include the origin of human life, stewardship of the environment, micro and macro evolution, ethics of genetic technology and origins of the universe.

-Faith and Science Division Luncheons
+Faith and Science Department Luncheons

 Each semester the department offers a series of Faith and Science Luncheons.
 These discussions are designed to build community within the department through explorations of faith grounded in science.
 Talks are followed by a lively, moderated, and informal discussion.
 Check out the campus calendar for the next lunch discussion.